 A space in Lilac House to promote relaxation and stress management in young people with physical and learning disabilities, their parents, carers, siblings and extended families.

 Although many families with disabled children manage their lives as effectively as other families, some such families may require counselling to facilitate the integration of the disabled child into the family, to learn how to cope in a world of changing attitudes toward both them and the child as well as society’s attitude to disability.
 Using trained professionals parents, caregivers and siblings can access one-to-one or group counselling free of charge!

 Careers Advisory Service

 We have plans to expand our Careers Advisory Service with our dedicated career officer in order to support more young people and parents.

 Further Training and Education

-Autonomie is different from other charities, service providers and agencies in that we are a small, low cost organisation that works on a personal relationship level and in a holistic way with all its beneficiaries.
+We are different from other charities, service providers and agencies in that we are a small, low cost organisation that works on a personal relationship level and in a holistic way with all its beneficiaries.
 This is the vital support gap that needs to be closed to help young people with disabilities into their chosen adult world of work, relationships, housing and recreation.
-We believe that our new centre and the ‘What Next?’ project will deliver a significant step forward towards a fully rounded confidence-building transitional experience.
+Our centre (Lilac House) in the heart of south Belfast and our enhanced services allow a step forward towards a fully rounded confidence-building transitional experience.

 Volunteers are vital to our work.
 To achieve our goals, we need to build a movement of committed people who believe disabled young people deserve the same opportunities as everyone else.
 We can't do this without you.
 Join us!